 While I do love pasta as much as the next person, it’s great to have an alternative backup should you be trying to avoid getting pasta belly.

 OK, OK, now for the fun part: The food!

 This peanut chicken zoodles recipe only takes 15 minutes to make, is very low-calorie and is, you guessed it, is crazy delicious.
 It’s packed full of healthy vegetables, and the accompanying peanut sauce is one of my favorite sauces to make.

 If you don’t already own a spiralizer then I can’t recommend getting one highly enough.
-They’re fairly cheap (I believe I paid about $15 for mine), and after you give this recipe a shot you’ll be hooked.
+They’re fairly cheap, and after you give this recipe a shot you’ll be hooked.

 A simple search for ‘spiralizer’ recipes will show you that it’s not just zucchini that you can use, but also carrots, sweet potatoes, apples… and that’s just the start.

 Before I get right into the recipe, an important thing to note is that despite types of oil often being interchangeable with other recipes, it’s really important in the case of this recipe to stick to sesame oil.

 The same goes with rice vinegar.
 Like with a lot of Asian-style dishes, both of them really are integral to the flavor of the whole dish.